microsoft/Olive/docs/source/overview/options.md

 ## Engine Information
 `engine: [Dict]`

 This is a dictionary that contains the information of the engine.
+Its fields can be provided directly to the parent dictionary.
 The information of the engine contains following items:

 - `search_strategy: [Dict | Boolean | None]`, `None` by default.
 The search strategy of the engine.
 It contains the following items: